-Understand what makes a virtual or hybrid gala unique.
+- Understand what makes a virtual or hybrid gala unique.

 The first step to hosting an effective virtual or hybrid gala event is to recognize how this type of opportunity is unique from traditional in-person events.

 When you prepare for a virtual or hybrid gala, you first and foremost want to make sure that your attendees are engaged throughout the entire event.
 Therefore, you need to plan proper programming that will keep them entertained.

-Instead, gauge your audience’s interests and plan programming that will fall into those interests.
+Keep your audience in mind as you choose your gala’s entertainment and programming.
+Gauge your audience’s interests and plan programming that will fall into those interests.
 This will serve the dual purpose of driving engagement at your auction and building long-term relationships with your supporters for the future.

-Invest in necessary software.
+3. Invest in necessary software.

 Once you’ve determined the type of programming you’ll have as a part of your gala, it’s time to make sure you have the tools necessary to make those plans a reality.
 Online and hybrid galas will require specialized software with the capabilities necessary for your event to succeed.
-For example, for your gala, you’ll probably need access to tools such as:
+For your gala, you’ll probably need access to tools such as:

 - Mobile bidding tools.
 If you’re hosting an auction as a part of your gala, invest in auction software with mobile bidding tools.
-This will allow any in-person guests to bid on your auction from their tables and your virtual audience to also easily engage with the auction.
+This will allow in-person guests to bid on your auction from their tables and your virtual audience to easily engage with the auction.

 - Donation pages.
 If an event attendee wants to donate to your cause, why deny them?
 In fact, you can encourage these additional donations with easy-to-access donation pages built through your organization’s software.

-Promote the gala.
+5. Promote the gala.

 The next step for an effective gala?
 Telling people about it, of course!
 You’ve planned an entertaining evening, so you simply need the guests to attend.
 When you promote your hybrid or virtual opportunity, be sure to meet your supporters where they are: online.